Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 ## Advancing the Forward-Forward Algorithm

-Related fields: Noise contrastive Learning, visual representations, un/self-supervised learning
+**Related fields**: Noise contrastive Learning, visual representations, un/self-supervised learning

-Introduction: The Forward-Forward Algorithm, as conceptualized by Geoffrey Hinton, is a novel approach to learning in neural networks.
+**Introduction**: The Forward-Forward Algorithm, as conceptualized by Geoffrey Hinton, is a novel approach to learning in neural networks.
 This learning method is particularly distinctive because it replaces the traditional forward and backward passes of backpropagation—fundamental to deep learning— with two forward passes.
 This project can be presented as a step towards more energy-efficient and potentially biologically realistic forms of learning in artificial neural networks.
 The research focuses on pushing the boundaries of what's currently possible with neural network training, aiming to both improve upon traditional methods and provide insights into how learning might actually occur in the human brain.

 To learn more about the details, I would recommend watching his interview, or my post for a general intro:

 [Introduction Of The Forward Forward Method By Geoffrey Hilton](https://xing-chen18.github.io/Project-Introduction-of-the-forward-forward-method-by-Geoffrey-Hilton/)

-My Work: I have developed an advanced method of generating negative data that diverges from and improves upon Geoffrey Hinton's initial Forward-Forward Algorithm framework.
+**My Work**: I have developed an advanced method of generating negative data that diverges from and improves upon Geoffrey Hinton's initial Forward-Forward Algorithm framework.
 My approach has been tested on the CIFAR10 dataset, where it has not only achieved remarkable accuracy but also surpassed the performance benchmarks set by existing unsupervised local learning algorithms.

-Impact: Improving machine learning models' interpretability.
+**Impact**: Improving machine learning models' interpretability.
+The implications extend to real-world applications, including but not limited to, enhanced computer vision systems, etc.

-Future work:
+**Future work**: